12-Year Old Boy In Shootout With Florida Deputies To Be Held In Detention As Dramatic Body Cam Video Is Released

 The 113-year-old facility is a child welfare home, not a secure care facility, according to McTyer.

 “We simply cannot continue to be ’everything to everyone,” McTyer’s statement said.
 “From a personal perspective, this incident is shocking to me.
-In my 25 years working in child welfare service, I have never seen anything like this.”MORE NEWS: Miami Commissioner Ken Russell Getting In On Race To Challenge Sen. Marco Rubio
+In my 25 years working in child welfare service, I have never seen anything like this.”MORE NEWS: Bitcoin 2021: World's Largest Cryptocurrency Conference Coming To Wynwood

 (©2021 CBS Broadcasting Inc. All Rights Reserved.
 Cable News Network, Inc., a Time Warner Company, contributed to this report.)